Kafka Connect Filter (Confluent) SMT Usage Reference for Confluent Cloud

 Installation

-This transformation is developed by Confluent and does not ship by default with Kafka or Confluent Cloud.
+Confluent develops this transformation, and it does not ship by default with Kafka or Confluent Cloud.
 You can install this transformation using the confluent connect plugin install command:

 confluent connect plugin install confluentinc/connect-transforms:latest